d1r7b46/webapp90days/README.md

    - Make and use 10-20 physical or digital flashcards, focusing on vocab and key concepts
 - Kinaesthetic
    - TryHackMe room MD2PDF has a XSS vulnerability, can you get the flag? https://tryhackme.com/hacktivities?tab=search&page=1&free=all&order=most-popular&difficulty=all&type=all&searchTxt=xss
-   - TryHackMe paid $ room Cross-site Scripting might also be a good choice if you pay for the service: https://tryhackme.com/room/xss <br><br>

 *Day 18-21: Reflected, Stored, and DOM-based XSS attacks* <br>
 - Visual